eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

   procname <nick> <user\@host> <handle> <channel> <newnick>

   Description: triggered when someone changes nicknames.
 The mask is matched against '#channel newnick' and can contain wildcards.
 Channel is "*" if the user isn't on a channel (usually the bot not yet in a channel).
+This bind is triggered once for every channel that the user is in the bot with; in other words if the bot is in two channels with the target user, the bind will be called twice.
+To trigger a proc only once per nick change, regardless of the number of channels the Eggdrop and user share, use the RAWT bind with NICK as the keyword.

   Module: irc